navasardyangagik/authentication-server/README.md

 # authentication-server
-A basic flask server that handles license authorization.
+A basic Flask server that handles license authorization.